EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 ## Stakeholders

-- **Target group**: Residents of the Phoenix area who own homes.
+- **Target group**: Residents of the Phoenix area who own plants.
-- **Target purchaser**: Target group profile with special attention to homeowners with high water usage or environmental concerns.
+- **Target purchaser**: Target group profile with special attention to indoor gardeners.
 - **Customer service**: Prefers easy-to-install, low maitenence, useful device.
 - **Marketing & Sales division**: Looks for unique selling points around the user experience and installation process.
-- **Retailers**: Prefer smart home-type products with an emphasis on reducing environmental impact.
+- **Retailers**: Prefer smart home-type products with an aquaponics.

 ## Use Cases

 **User Story #1: Dan**

-Dan is a 67-year-old retired accountant who owns a small home with a lawn and garden.
-Dan has an automated sprinkler system to provide his plants with plenty of water during the hot Arizona summers.
-For the sake of his water bill, Dan wants to monitor his water usage, but more importantly, his water quality.
-Dan wants to make sure both he and his plants have healthy, clean water to drink.
+Dan is a 67-year-old retired accountant who owns a small home with a lawn, garden, and a handfull of indoor houseplants.
+During his busy life Dan sometimes forgets whether or not he has watered his indoor plants, leading to over or under watering, causing his plants to wither.
+Dan purchases and installs an automated system to monitor his indoor plants for him, and is relieved that his indoor plants begin to flourish once again.

-Because of this, Dan purchased our water monitoring system and can rest assured that both he and his plants are receiving high-quality water.
-Dan can also use the device to monitor his water usage to determine how best to care for his garden.
+This sytem allows Dan to attend to other objectives in his day to day life, with the peace of mind knowing his plants are cared for.

 **User Story #2: Erin**

-Erin is a 42-year-old who owns a home in the Phoenix area.
-During the summer, Erin does her best to limit her water usage to keep her water bill low.
-Despite her best attempts, it's difficult for Erin to get a gauge on just how much water she is using, and if her attempts to limit her usage are doing much at all.
-Because of this, Erin installs a water monitoring system to get a better idea of the data.
+Erin is a 42-year-old who owns a potted plant in the Phoenix area.
+The particular plant Erin owns requires a consistantly moist environment, which is difficult to maintain in the dry summer heat.
+Additionally Erin often has to leave the house for long periods of time, leaving the plant.
+Erin installs a plant monitoring system to keep her plant watered while she out and about, and no longer has to worry about getting home in time to water in consistantly.

-Using this system, Erin can find out just how much water she is saving, and is thankful for the clarity that the system provides.
+Using this system, Erin can keep her plant healthy and watered, with much less constant maintainence, only checking in every so often to refill the tank.

 ## Aspects